Caveny Farm Bourbon Red Turkey Recipes

 - Remove from oven; add reserved giblets except liver to pot.
 Add onions, celery, bay leaves, salt and pepper and then water to cover.

 - Remove from heat, lift out pieces to a pan to cool and bone out.
 Strain stock.
 Liquid can be returned to Dutch oven and reduced if desired.
-Let stock cool at least 30 minutes before refrigerating to congeal fat; remove fat.
+Let stock cool at least 30 minutes, then refrigerate to congeal fat; remove fat.

 RoastedBourbon Red Turkey